Blended Representative Periods with Tulipa Clustering

 )

-# Let's have a look at the new rep_periods_mapping table
+# Let's have a look at the first 10 rows of the new rep_periods_mapping table

 Let's plot again the resulting representative periods, but this time using the clustered profiles with the hull clustering method: